-[Second in my Monumental Series “Learning History Through Statues”]
+[Second in my Monumental Series “Learning All About History by Looking at Statues”]

 As you will recall, however regretfully, we began the series with the Father of Our Country, George Washington.